Loch Rusky

 Loch Rusky is a small freshwater loch near Callander in the Stirling council area in Scottish Highlands.

 Geography

 The lake lies in the Registration County of Perthshire.

-The loch lies to the east of the Mentieth Hills, about 6 km northeast of the Port of Menteith.
+The loch lies to the east of the Menteith Hills, about 6 km northeast of the Port of Menteith.
 The Torrie Forest extends over Lennieston Muir to the east.

 Toponymy

 The name Rusky derives from the Gaelic Loch an Rusgaidh, meaning "Lake of the Shearing"or "Lake of the Turf/Peat".

 Fishing

-Loch Rusky is well-known since the 19th century for a good stock of pike and perch.
+Loch Rusky is well-known for a good stock of Rainbow and Brown trout with the odd small wild brown trout.